bluenote-1577/skani-mummer-train/README.md

 # skani-mummer-train
-Repository for training skani on mummer data to improve accuracy.
+Repository for training skani on mummer data (ANIm) to improve accuracy.

 ## Introduction